Paper, paper, paper. It haunts you everywhere. It’s stuffed in your handbag, car door, kitchen drawers, and it’s all over the office.

 Paper is still everywhere, but why?

-Businesses have been using paper for a long, long time, so will of course feel reluctant to simply put it all in the shredder.
+Businesses have been using paper for a long, long time and will, of course, feel reluctant to simply put it all in the shredder.
 There are also some other factors that come into play when it comes to workplaces using paper documents.

 - Universally acceptable – Everyone knows what paper is, they know how to work with it and how to use it.

 - Government regulations – If your local government has regulations around keeping specific documents, you have no choice but to keep them.
 However there are more and more changes happening to accept digital documents, and it may just be the case that something you thought needed to be on paper may be acceptable in digital form.
 The NSW Government have recently introduced an online rental bond system, and will also no longer accept fax from 2016.